Glossary

 PLUS Loan

-The amount of money borrowed through a loan, excluding interest or other charges (unless they are capitalized).
+The amount of money borrowed through a loan, excluding interest or other charges (unless interest is capitalized).

 Professional Judgment

-Financial aid administrator discretion, based on the special circumstances of a student, to change data elements used in determining financial aid eligibility for a student attending a postsecondary educational institution.
+Financial aid administrator discretion, based on the special or unusual circumstances of a student, to change data elements used in determining financial aid eligibility.

 Refund

 The credit balance, usually made up of financial aid, exceeding the charges a student owes to MSU for a particular semester.
-Financial aid must first be used to pay for tuition and fees, and on-campus food and housing expenses, if any.
-If excess remains, a refund will be released to the student either in the form of a paper check, or as a direct deposit to a private lending institution account (if authorized with the MSU Controller's Office).
+Financial aid must first be used to pay direct costs.
+If excess remains, a refund will be released to the student either in the form of a paper check, or as a direct deposit to the student’s personal bank account (if authorized with the MSU Controller's Office).

 Registration

-The process of paying back an educational loan to the lender (e.g. college or federal government) in periodic (usually monthly) installments of principal and interest.
-A choice of repayment plans or consolidation may be available.
-A federal educational loan must be repaid even if the student doesn't complete a school's program of study, doesn't like the school or the program of study, or doesn't obtain employment after completing the program of study.
+The process of paying back an educational loan to the lender (e.g., college or federal government) in periodic (usually monthly) installments of principal and interest.
+A choice of repayment plans or loan consolidation may be available.
+A federal educational loan must be repaid even if the student doesn't complete a school's program of study, isn’t satisfied with the school or degree, or doesn't obtain employment after completing the program of study.

 Repeated Credits